joellen/testacious/source/_posts/diffusing.md

 ## Fluidity

-My interpretation of agile principles is on the idealistic side of the scale, particularly where self-organization is concerned.
+My interpretation of agile principles is on the idealistic side, particularly where self-organization is concerned.
 The team collectively assumes responsibility for delivery.
 Everyone gets a voice in what gets delivered and how that happens.
-In my ideal world, although team members have expertise in a particular area, the boundaries between areas are not rigid.
-A fluid team organization nurtures innovative solutions and skill development - a team driven by curiosity and commitment can come up with innovative solutions that get them in the Gartner magic quadrant.
+In my world, although team members have expertise in a particular area, the boundaries between areas are not rigid.
+A fluid team organization nurtures innovative solutions and skill development.
+A team driven by curiosity and commitment can come up with innovative solutions that get them in the Gartner magic quadrant.

 > A team driven by curiosity and commitment can come up with innovative solutions that get them in the Gartner magic quadrant.